 Duyfken is built about 1595 in the Netherlands.
 It is a fast, agile and well-armed ship that can engage in maritime battles.

-The ship is part of a new breed of innovative Dutch vessels that also has a shallow draft, allowing it to sail in shallow water on voyages of exploration.
+The ship is part of a new breed of innovative Dutch vessels that were also designed with a shallow draft, allowing them to sail in shallow water on voyages of exploration.

-Its agility and speed is not hampered by a wide hull, used to carry up to 60 tonnes of cargo.
+Duyfken’s agility and speed is not hampered by a wide hull which is capable of carrying up to 60 tonnes of cargo.

 The Duyfken is selected as a scout for a fleet of four other ships bound for Indonesia from the Netherlands.